rust-lang/book/src/ch17-05-traits-for-async.md

 }
 ```

-The `cx` parameter and its `Context` type is interesting, but is beyond the
+The `cx` parameter and its `Context` type is the key to how a runtime actually
+knows when to check any given future, while still being lazy.
+The details of how
-scope of this chapter: you generally only need to worry about it when writing a
+that works are beyond the scope of this chapter, though: you generally only need
-custom `Future` implementation.
+to worry about it when writing a custom `Future` implementation.

 Instead, we’ll focus on the type for `self`.
 This is the first time we’ve seen
 a method where `self` has a type annotation.
 A type annotation for `self` is